-Information on the F_0 model command obtainable from linguistic information was successfully introduced to our method of automatic extraction of F_0 model commands.
-Further study is planned to introduce a statistical method, which becomes possible when the speech data with F_0 model commands increase.
+Information on the F_0 model commands obtainable from linguistic information was successfully introduced to our method of automatic extraction of F_0 model commands.
+We are now applying the method to other corpora uttered by several speakers.
+Further study is also planned to introduce a statistical method, which becomes possible when the speech data with F_0 model commands increase.